greenelab/deep-review/sections/06_discussion.md

 accelerated hyperparameter optimization [@tag:Bergstra2011_hyper
 @tag:Bergstra2012_random].

-Cloud computing, which has already seen adoption in genomics [@tag:Schatz2010_dna_cloud], could facilitate easier sharing of the large datasets common to biology [@tag:Gerstein2016_scaling @tag:Stein2010_cloud], and may be key to scaling deep learning.
+Cloud computing, which has already seen wide adoption in genomics [@tag:Schatz2010_dna_cloud], could facilitate easier sharing of the large datasets common to biology [@tag:Gerstein2016_scaling @tag:Stein2010_cloud], and may be key to scaling deep learning.
 Cloud computing affords researchers flexibility, and enables the use of specialized hardware (e.g., FPGAs, ASICs, GPUs) without major investment.
-With such flexibility, it could be easier to address the different challenges associated with the multitudinous layers and architectures available [@tag:Krizhevsky2014_weird_trick].
+As such, it could be easier to address the different challenges associated with the multitudinous layers and architectures available [@tag:Krizhevsky2014_weird_trick].
 Though many are reluctant to store sensitive